getndazn/kopytko-framework/docs/router.md

 ## RouterOutlet and nested routes

 `RouterOutlet` is a Kopytko component that automatically renders a proper view based on the current URL.
-The main Kopytko component, an always-rendered component, should contain RouterOutlet.
-One component should contain max 1 RouterOutlet.
+The main Kopytko component, an always-rendered component, should contain `RouterOutlet`.
+One component should contain max one `RouterOutlet`.
 In the whole components tree there can be multiple RouterOutlets to allow rendering nested routes.

 Example: